Last updated 05/2023

 Carver Skateboards has pioneered the surfskate since 1996 and is still the most iconic surfskate brand out there.
 Carver is the first name that usually comes to mind when you think about surfskate.
 Though some solid competitors have emerged, many riders remain faithful to Carver, for the high quality and uniqueness of its surfskate trucks and decks.

-Carver has quite a huge lineup, however, and choosing the best Carver skateboard for oneself can be a real challenge!
+Carver has quite a huge lineup and choosing the best Carver skateboard for you can be a real challenge!
 In this post, I want to take a close-up look at the current Carver Skateboards lineup and help you pick the best Carver surfskate for your own needs.